holiman/sshtest/README.md

 So, you can give it

 - a file with public keys (on the same format as a `authorized_keys`-file).
-- a list of usernames,
+- a set of usernames,
 - a host (and a port)

 It will now,

+- For each pubkey,
    - For each username,
-  - If the username is acceptable: check each pubkey
      - Let you now if the username/pubkey combo is acceptable at the server.

 ### What does this mean